I came across Europe and the people without history by reading a citation about it in Karolyn Smardz Frost (2007).

 The stated purpose of the Crusades was the reconquest of the Holy Land.
 On another level, however, Wolf remarks, “the Crusades were efforts to consolidate incipient political systems through an attack on greatly weakened enemies.”

-With regard to the Crusades, and their role in history, here’s a February 2012 New York Times article that you may find of interest.
+With regard to the Crusades, and their role in history, this February 2012 New York Times article is of relevance.